At a glance

 - Increased salivation

 - If the ulcer perforates, extreme pain, abdominal distension due to pneumoperitoneum (gas within the abdominal cavity), depression and collapse may occur due to septic peritonitis.
-A perforated ulcer is life-threatening and must be treated immediately.
+A perforated ulcer is life-threatening and requires immediate treatment.

 Other symptoms relating to the underlying cause may also be present such as increased thirst and urination in cats with kidney disease.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including symptoms you have observed, how long they have been present, any medications your cat is on and possible exposure to toxins.
 He will need to perform some tests which may include:

-- Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat and evaluate kidney and liver function.
+- Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat and check kidney and liver function.
 If your cat has an underlying condition, abnormalities may show up on these results which can help your veterinarian to narrow down a possible cause.
 Anemia is a common finding with cats who have ulcers.